fabiopinto-frrp/Brokeflix/Backend/README.md

 WHEN ALL IS WORKING:

-- making the video player saving the value of the time 1 minute by 1 minute or 10 second by 10 second so when the user goes back to the ep it will continue where he stopped.
+- making the video player saving the value of the time 1 minute by 1 minute or 10 second by 10 second so when the user goes back to the ep it will continue where he stopped. to do this the value is going to be saved in the db

 ---

 jwtAuth:
--try making an access token and a refresh one with cookies (so if the person doesnt logout dont need to login again)
+WHEN ALL IS WORKING:

 - implement admin role - if the user is admin or user , if its admin it goes somewhere else than the user home page (LAST THING TO DO IN THE PROJECT)